 Shellfish harvesters in Virginia that harvest bivalve molluscan shellfish (oysters, hard clams, soft clams, mussels, ark clams, whole scallops, and scallops with roe) and sell their catch to anyone other than a certified shellfish dealer must apply for and receive a Certificate of Inspection from DSS.
-Persons in Virginia that buy shellfish from harvesters, certified Virginia dealers or certified dealers in other states, and then process the shellfish by any means either by shucking, repacking, retagging or labeling, and reshipping and selling wholesale must apply for and receive a Certificate of Inspection from DSS.
+Persons in Virginia that buy shellfish from harvesters, certified Virginia dealers or certified dealers in other states, and then process the shellfish by any means including but not limited to shucking, repacking, retagging or labeling, and/or reshipping and selling wholesale must apply for and receive a Certificate of Inspection from DSS.
 Periodic inspections are conducted throughout the certification period by Shellfish Specialists.
-Certified shellfish dealers must comply with the Code of Virginia rules and regulations pertaining to shellfish, the U.S. Food and Drug Administration’s “Fish and Fisheries Products Hazards and Controls Guidance”, as well as the National Shellfish Sanitation Program (NSSP) Guide for the Control of Molluscan Shellfish Model Ordinance.
+Certified shellfish dealers must comply with the Code of Virginia rules and regulations pertaining to shellfish, the U.S. Food and Drug Administration’s “Fish and Fishery Products Hazards and Controls Guidance”, as well as the National Shellfish Sanitation Program (NSSP) Guide for the Control of Molluscan Shellfish Model Ordinance.

 Persons who process whelk by cooking, cracking, freezing or selling fresh meat for human consumption wholesale must apply for and receive a Certificate of Inspection from DSS.
 Certified dealers must comply with the Code of Virginia rules and regulations pertaining to the processing of whelk, as well as the U.S. Food and Drug Administration’s (FDA) Code of Federal Regulation 21 CFR 110.